Megan Minoka Hill

 Director, Honoring Nations

-Megan is the Director of the Honoring Nations program at and the Program Director of the Harvard Project on American Indian Economic Development.
+Megan is the Director of the Honoring Nations program at Harvard and the Program Director of the Harvard Project on American Indian Economic Development.
 Honoring Nations is a national awards program that identifies, celebrates, and shares outstanding examples of tribal governance.
 Founded in 1998, the awards program spotlights tribal government programs and initiatives that are especially effective in addressing critical concerns and challenges facing the more than 570 Indian nations and their citizens.

 Megan is the Vice-Chair for the Board of Directors at the Rosa Minoka Hill Fund, which provides scholarship assistance to American Indian students and she recently served as the Treasurer on the Board of Native Americans in Philanthropy.
 Previously, she worked as the Director of Development at the University of New Mexico College of Arts and Sciences and Senior Program Officer at the Institute of American Indian Arts.